skpro19/bdd100k-models/det/evaluation_summary.md

 ### 3.1 Class Imbalance

 - **Data Finding**: The 'car' class dominates the dataset (>55% of instances), while classes like 'train', 'motor', 'rider', and 'bike' are rare (<1%).
 - **Impact on Model**: Detection distribution closely mirrors the training data distribution.
-Cars are detected most frequently (61.2%), while rare classes have very few or no detections.
+Cars are detected most frequently (59.55%), while rare classes have very few detections (motorcycles: 0.21%, riders: 0.30%, bicycles: 0.61%) or none at all (trains: 0%).

 ### 3.2 Object Attributes